nrmkirkwood/nrmkirkwood.github.io/_projects/growth.md

 Firstly, where are we now with energy and material use?

 ### Australia's Energy Consumption
 In 2020, Australia's total local energy consumption was 1.7 TWh (6,014 PJ).
 On average, an Australian uses about 180 kWh/day, which is 60 times more than a human's basic daily energy needs.
+If we include our exports (which we should!) then it's a lot higher - 200 times a human's basic daily needs!
 Comparatively, the EU's consumption is about 38 times a human's basic needs.

-Notably, renewables account for 23% of electricity generated but only 4% of total energy consumed in Australia.
+Notably, renewables now account for around 23% of electricity generated for our grid in Australia, and this figure is steadily rising.
+But this is just a portion of all of our energy use and we export a lot of fossil fuels.

 Global Energy Consumption Trends
 The global change in energy consumption has been significant.
 Various sources, such as ourworldindata.org, provide insights into these shifts.